effekt-lang/effekt-website/docs/index.md

 We purposefully call `l` a value and `f` a block, since in Effekt these are two different universes that cannot be mixed.
 Blocks are no values.
 They cannot be stored in variables, data structures, or be returned from functions.

-Just like functions, blocks also always need to be fully applied.
-This requirement can be seen in the recursive application to `map`, where a block is constructed only to apply `f`.

 Using method-application syntax, we can call `map` as follows: